mark-hahn/drykup/README.md

 3) All variables in the template closure are *live* without using any `with` statement.
 DryKup can be used in javaScript strict mode.

+4) The coffeeKup source is small and efficient but the dryKup code is even tinier.
+This leanness is the reason I suspect it may be faster than coffeeKup.

 ## How does DryKup do this?